psholtz/MIT-SICP/Projects-S2005/Project2/README.md

 -----------------------------------------
 A Scheme program for an iterated prisoner's dilemma game is provided as part of the code for this project.
 The procedure "play-loop" pits two players (or, to be more precise, two "strategies") against one another for approximately 100 games, then prints out the average score of each player.

 Player strategies are represented as procedures.
-Each strategy takes two iputs - its own "history" (that is, a list of all its previous "plays", where for convenience we will use "c" to represent cooperate, and "d" to represent defect) and its opponent's "history".
+Each strategy takes two inputs - its own "history" (that is, a list of all its previous "plays", where for convenience we will use "c" to represent cooperate, and "d" to represent defect) and its opponent's "history".
 The strategy returns either the string "c" for "cooperate" or the string "d" for "defect".
 (Note that we will need to use procedures appropriate for comparing strings when we analyze these results).

 At the beginning of an iterated game, each history is an empty list.
 As the game progresses, the histories grow (via "extend-history") into lists of "c"s and "d"s, thus each history is stored from most recent to least recent.
 Note how each strategy must have its own history as its first input.
 So in "play-loop-iter", "strat0" has "history0" as its first input, and "strat1" has "history1" as its first input.